 How Much Do You Need to Make to Live Comfortably in Texas?

-In 2020, Business Insider published a survey of “The 25 US cities with the lowest cost of living”.
-Out of the 25 listed cities, Texas had the lions cut, with 11 cities listed as places where the cost of living doesn’t eat up the whole income.
+In 2020, Business Insider surveyed “The 25 US cities with the lowest cost of living”.
+Of the 25 listed cities, Texas had the lions cut, with 11 cities listed as places where the cost of living doesn’t eat up the whole income.

 Living comfortably in Texas means, first and foremost, getting a nice place to live.
 Then, there’s spending a logical amount on basic needs and splurging a bit on luxuries.
 Having done that, still being able to save 20% of your income is good.
 Here in Texas, you need around $80,000 annually if you’re a homeowner and $85,000 if you’re a renter.